-Metalogix Content Matrix has various XML properties that can be modified to fine-tune or help troubleshoot your Import Pipeline migrations.
+Content Matrix has various XML properties that can be modified to fine-tune or help troubleshoot your Import Pipeline migrations.
 These properties can be found in the EnvironmentSettings.xml file.
-Refer to Content Matrix SharePoint Edition documentation for descriptions of Import Pipeline Configuration Settings.
+Refer to Content Matrix edition-specific documentation for descriptions of Import Pipeline Configuration Settings.